floriandorau/httplog/README.md

   -V, --version             Outputs current version number -p, --port <port>         Port to listen for incoming requests -f, --file <file>         Incoming requests will be logged to <file>
-  -n --ngrok                Exposes httplog to public internet using ngrok -d, --debug               Enable debug logging --proxy-mode <host:port>  [BETA] Runs httplog in a proxy mode where incoming request will be forwared to "host:port" -h, --help                output usage information
+  -b, --browser             Pipe http requests to your preferred browser -n, --ngrok                Exposes httplog to public internet using ngrok -d, --debug               Enable debug logging --proxy-mode <host:port>  [BETA] Runs httplog in a proxy mode where incoming request will be forwared to "host:port" -h, --help                output usage information